heilerich/LLMPatchbay2Dockerized/README.md

     ```

 #### Run a pipeline statelessly
 Executes a pipeline with a given input without saving the result to the database.
-This is useful for testing or one-off executions.
+This is useful for integrating the workflows into your own applications.

 *   **Endpoint:** `POST /LLM/run_stateless/:key`
 *   **Description:** Runs a prompt/pipeline directly with the provided request body as the input.